brainhack-school2022/brotherwood_project/README.md

 ### Project Deliverables
 - Reproducible project workflow, detailed in git repo and via datalad logs, reproducible via containers.
-- Istallable python module containing all build in functions for reproducibility with alternative datasets
 - Executable Python scripts for data preparation and machine learning
 - Markdown file introducing the project and detailing project results